 Streamlined Grant Solicitation Process for Tribal Communities

-- In September 2012 the Department awarded more than $101 million to more than 110 American Indian and Alaska Native nations.
-The grants will provide funding to enhance law enforcement practices, and sustain crime prevention and intervention efforts in 10 purpose areas including public safety and community policing; justice systems planning; alcohol and substance abuse; corrections and correctional alternatives; violence against women; elder abuse; juvenile justice; and tribal youth programs.
+- Most recently, on September 18, 2013, the Department announced the awarding of 192 grants to 110 American Indian tribes, Alaska Native villages, tribal consortia and tribal designated non-profits.
+The FY 2013 CTAS grants will provide more than $90 million to enhance law enforcement practices and sustain crime prevention and intervention efforts in nine purpose areas including public safety and community policing; justice systems planning; alcohol and substance abuse; corrections and correctional alternatives; violence against women; juvenile justice; and tribal youth programs.

 Back to Top